Hawaiian Organic Act: Members of the legislature

 Members of either house will be paid $1,000 for each general session to which they attend.
 [Congress] is responsible for such payments from the United States Treasury.
 A bonus will be paid to any member who travels any distance for their general session of 20 cents per mile.
 A final bonus of $500 will be paid to any member who wishes to participate in any special session.

 If a person from either house is assaulted, detained or harmed, the offenders will be fined or detained for a maximum of 30 days.
 This also applies if the person violates or threatens any member of any house.

 Any member of the Senate or House of Representatives found guilty disorderly behavior or neglect of duty can be censured or impeached.
 Any member can be pardoned for any words that he may have said during a general session.
 Any member can also be pardoned of any crime while he is away on their respective house sessions, unless the crime includes any form of treason, felony, or breach of peace.

 Hawaii Senate

-The Senate had 25 members, having a four-year term.
-When a member of the Senate dies or resigns, a special election or a general election will appoint a new member to replace him.

-A senator of the Hawaiian Islands must be a citizen of the United States, must be at least 30 years old, and must have lived in Hawaii for at least three years.
-The original text, written in 1900, requires that a senator must "be a male citizen of the United States;" this gender requirement stood until 1922.

-The law created six senatorial districts:
+The Senate initially consisted of 15 members with four-year terms.
+Sections 32 and 33 of the Organic Act of 1900 apportioned the senatorial districts as follows: